Conjunctival sac in cats. How to identify and treat conjunctivitis in a cat. Is conjunctivitis contagious?

 • Kalanchoe.
 The juice is diluted with boiled water in a ratio of 1:10;

-• Anesthetic solution: 2% novocaine or ledocaine.
+• Solution for pain relief: 2% novocaine or icecaine.

-1. Wash hands with soap, wipe dry;
+1. Wash your hands with soap and wipe dry;

 3. Wrap the animal in a towel or other thick fabric like a baby;